Rami-Sabbagh/MoDev/Tutorials/WritingABasicGameMode.md

-## How to write a basic gamemode for MoD.
+## How to write a basic gamemode for MoD